devHolacko/TheoremOne-SmartAC/README.md

 - NUnit and Moq are used for the unit testing project
 - .NET Core's DI is used
 - ExceptionHandlerMiddleware is a middleware implemented to handle exceptions and to log them (if logger is implemented/used)
+- Swagger is used for both of the APIs with documentation for each api